demiee-01/demiee-01/README.md

 Hi, I'm **Pring Rady**, an **Information Technology Engineering (ITE)** student at the **Royal University of Phnom Penh (RUPP), Cambodia**.

-I'm passionate about **software development, Linux, and cybersecurity**, with a strong interest in building practical applications and continuously expanding my technical knowledge.
+I'm passionate about **AI , software development, Linux, and cybersecurity**, with a strong interest in building practical applications and continuously expanding my technical knowledge.
 I enjoy solving programming challenges, exploring open-source technologies, and creating projects that improve my problem-solving and development skills.

 <p align="center">